-A popular British breakfast food, English Crumpets warm and fresh out of the toaster with a slight crispness to the exterior and a warm soft center and bathed in melted butter because it oozed through all the holes.
+A popular British breakfast food, English Crumpets warm and fresh out of the toaster with a slight crispness to the exterior and a warm soft center and bathed in melted butter because it oozes through all the holes.
 Serve with a hot tea and you have a classic taste of England.
 Doesn’t this sound yummy?
 Everything’s better with butter and these crumpets are no exception.

 One can enjoy them topped with jam, but not for me.
-Served warm and dripping with butter is the only way I like eat them and they are one of my favorite items to eat for breakfast, with a large mug of tea of course or as an afternoon tea time snack, tea and crumpets is one of Englands best afternoon treats.
+Served warm and dripping with butter is the only way I like eat them.
+They are one of my favorite items to eat for breakfast, with a large mug of tea of course or as an afternoon tea time snack, tea and crumpets is one of Englands best afternoon treats.